‘The Fallout’ Review

 This isn’t always portrayed effectively on screen for each character.
 The film focuses mostly on Vada – her life at home, her connection with her sister, her friends who want to use this tragedy to spark change, etc. When it focuses on these externalities and moves away from the core narrative, it loses energy and drive.

 The film has good intentions.
 Vada’s struggle to commit to each of her different relationships as she tries to internally move on from this event is clearly stated, but it makes for a messy movie.
-Quinton (Niles Fitch) is billed as a main character.
+Quinton is billed as a main character.
 The tragedy most closely affects him.
 Unfortunately, he’s thought of as a side-character and only shows up for a couple scenes.

 The same thing can be said for Shailene Woodley, who plays Vada’s therapist but only makes an appearance in two scenes.
 When the film commits to so many different story-arcs and plotlines, it doesn’t quite fulfill any of them.